monkrus/genai_docker_hugspace/README.md

-### create genai using docker and uploading it HS spaces
+### Create GenAI app using docker and upload it to HuggingFace spaces